Noah Abich: Sofapaka

-From Mathare he was off to 2019 Champions Sofapaka from June 2016 whom he helped survive relegation with key performances.
+From Mathare he was off to Sofapaka from June 2016 whom he helped survive relegation with key performances.
 In October of that year he was named the player of the month by SJAK.
 At the end of the year he earned nomination to for the Premier League defender of the year.
 He emerged third best.

 Coast

-After the great escape at Sofapaka, Abich ventured to the coast where he joined a revamping Bandari team for the entirety of the season.
+After the great escape at Sofapaka, Abich joined a revamping Bandari team for the entirety of the season.

 Nakumatt & Nairobi City Stars

 From Coast Abich was back to Nairobi where he joined Mt.
 Kenya United formerly Nakumatt FC.
 It was a trouble year for the club at the end Abich exited the club to weigh his options.

-In April 2019 a struggling Nairobi City Stars, in the second tier league, called on Abich to save them from relegation.
+In April 2019, Abich joined second-tier side Nairobi City Stars to save them from relegation.
 He scored a crucial 9 goals to top score for the club that ultimately rose from the red zone to a 14th place finish at the end of the shortened 2018/19 season.
 He is expected to lead the team to promotion at the end of the 2019/20 season.